ankit2610ak/display-data-and-add-data/README.md

 # add photo (from camera or gallery) and some more information
-# show record in recycler view with custom object
+# show record in recycler view